ucsb-cs148/s21/_project/first_mvp.md

 * writing up acceptance tests for each of those user stories
 * assigning a subset of those user stories to developers
 * dragging those issues into the In-Progress column of your Kanban board
-* writint unit tests and integration tests, as appropriate for those issues
+* writing unit tests and integration tests, as appropriate for those issues
 * completing the issues
 * doing QA on the code written for the issues, including:
   * checking against acceptance criteria